Mediation Advantages for Children

 Why Do Children Need Help Coping

-A sad reality of our current divorce scenario is that contested divorces can take between twenty-four to thirty-six months to come to trial.
-The impact of this long wait, is not only that finances will, in the process, be significantly depleted but emotions between parents frayed to the point of extreme dislike.
-For the child caught in the middle of the family conflict, the waiting period for trial is known to increase anxiety, annihilate identity, and destroy confidence in self, self-worth and the world at large.
-A child’s recovery from divorce can in such instances last a lifetime.
+Sadly, contested divorce matters in South Africa can take between twenty-four to thirty-six months to come to trial.
+The impact of this “long wait” on the family, is not only that finances will, in the process, be significantly depleted, but emotions between parents often become frayed to the point of extreme animosity and bitterness.
+For the child caught-up in the middle of the family conflict (and what child isn’t?), the waiting period for trial will increases their anxiety, may annihilate their identity, and probably destroy their confidence in their self-worth and the world at large.

 Benefits of Mediation